PenguinMod/PenguinMod-Docs/docs/development/extensions/api/custom-inputs.md

           /* runs when input should be visually updated */
           // this can be left empty or can be used to change the input or its source block's size and more console.log("UPDATE", input, element);
+        },
+        (input, element) => {
+          /* runs when input is about to be removed */
+          // this is optional, can be used when you need to remove audio nodes or custom menus, etc console.log("DELETE", input, element);
         }
       );
     });